Winona Ryder: 2001–2005: Hiatus

-2006–2015: Career revival
+2006–2015: Return to film

 Ryder made a career return with appearances in several independent films in 2006 and 2007.
-The first was The Darwin Awards (2006) in which she acted alongside Joseph Fiennes.
+The first was The Darwin Awards (2006), in which she acted alongside Joseph Fiennes.
 The second was Richard Linklater's A Scanner Darkly, a film adaptation of Philip K. Dick's novel, in which she co-starred opposite Keanu Reeves, Robert Downey, Jr. and Woody Harrelson.
-The film was made entirely with rotoscope software, which was used to turn live action scenes into animation.
-The following year, Ryder appeared in David Wain's comedy The Ten, and reunited with Heathers screenwriter Daniel Waters for the surreal black comedy Sex and Death 101 (2007).
-She also starred in Kirsten Dunst-directed short horror film Welcome (2007), and made a brief appearance in the music video for "We're All Stuck Out In The Desert" by Jonathan Rice.
+The film was made entirely with rotoscope software, which was used to turn live-action scenes into animation.
+The next year, Ryder appeared in David Wain's comedy The Ten, and reunited with Heathers screenwriter Daniel Waters for the surreal black comedy Sex and Death 101.
+She also starred in the Kirsten Dunst-directed short horror film Welcome and made a brief appearance in the music video for "We're All Stuck Out In The Desert" by Jonathan Rice.

 In 2008, Ryder played the female lead opposite Wes Bentley and Ray Romano in Geoffrey Haley's offbeat romantic drama The Last Word.
 She then starred as a newscaster in the film adaptation of The Informers.
 She also appeared in director J. J. Abrams's Star Trek, as Spock's human mother Amanda Grayson.
 Several media outlets noted Ryder's return to film during this time.
 In 2009, Ryder starred alongside Robin Wright and Julianne Moore in Rebecca Miller's The Private Lives of Pippa Lee (2009).

-The following year, Ryder had a prominent supporting role as an aging ballet star in Darren Aronofsky's Black Swan (2010).
-She also starred in the independent film Stay Cool alongside Hilary Duff, Mark Polish and Chevy Chase, and in the television movie, When Love Is Not Enough: The Lois Wilson Story.
-For her performance as Lois Wilson, whose husband co-founded Alcoholics Anonymous in 1930s, Ryder was nominated for a SAG Award in the Outstanding Performance by a Female Actor in a Television Movie or Miniseries category.
-Entertainment Weekly wrote that "Ryder played her character with wide eyes of both innocence and terror."
+The next year, Ryder had a prominent supporting role as an aging ballet star in Darren Aronofsky's Black Swan.
+She also starred in the independent film Stay Cool alongside Hilary Duff, Mark Polish and Chevy Chase, and in the television movie When Love Is Not Enough: The Lois Wilson Story.
+For her performance as Lois Wilson, whose husband co-founded Alcoholics Anonymous in 1930s, Ryder was nominated for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Television Movie or Miniseries.
+Entertainment Weekly wrote, "Ryder played her character with wide eyes of both innocence and terror."
 Ryder next appeared in a leading role in Ron Howard's The Dilemma (2011), co-starring Vince Vaughn and Kevin James.